 Vibrant, Contemporary Store Design That Integrates Entertainment and Dining.
-We believe we continue to benefit from enhancements to the Dave & Buster's brand through our "WOW" store design and D&B Sports initiatives, which began in fiscal 2011.
-Our new "WOW" store design provides a contemporary, engaging atmosphere for our customers that we believe encourages participation across our entire store.
-It is intended to communicate our brand personality by being fun, contemporary and larger-than-life.
-All of our new locations opened since the beginning of fiscal 2011 incorporate our new "WOW" store design.
+We believe we continue to benefit from enhancements to the Dave & Buster's brand through our store design and D&B Sports initiatives, which began in fiscal 2011.
+Our new store design provides a contemporary, engaging atmosphere for our customers that includes clearly differentiated spaces designed to convey each component of our customer value proposition: "Eat Drink Play and Watch."
+These store design changes include a modern approach to the finishes and layout of the store, which we believe encourages participation across each of the store's elements.
+The oversized graphics and images throughout the store are intended to communicate our brand personality by being fun, contemporary and larger-than-life.
+The dining room décor includes booth seating which encourages larger groups and colorful artwork, often featuring local landmarks.
+Our Winner's Circle provides a retail-like environment where customers can redeem their tickets for prizes.
+All of our new locations opened since the beginning of fiscal 2011 incorporate our new store design.
 We believe the introduction and continued expansion of our D&B Sports concept, currently incorporated in approximately half of our store base, provides an attractive opportunity to market our broader platform to new and existing customers through a year-round calendar of programming and promotions tied to popular sporting events and sport-related activities.
+The large television screens, comfortable seating, a full menu of food and beverages and artwork often featuring images of local sports teams and sports icons help create what we believe to be an exciting environment for watching sports programming.
 We have also strategically invested over \$46.7 million since the beginning of fiscal 2011 to introduce D&B Sports and modernize the exteriors, front lobbies, bars, dining areas and "Winner's Circles" of select locations.
-We plan to remodel three stores during fiscal 2014 and by the end of fiscal 2014, approximately 65% of our stores will either be new or remodeled.
+We plan to remodel three stores during fiscal 2014 and by the end of fiscal 2014, approximately 65% of our stores will either be new or remodeled to adopt our new store design.
+All of the new or remodeled stores contain an upgraded venue for watching live sports and other televised events, and approximately 87% of these stores contain the D&B Sports concept.